iEns/SmartPasswordMaker/README.md

 6. When you want to log in to a website, simply type your secret passphrase into the passphrase field, the name of the website into the website field, and now you get the SAME password.

 ### Why is it safe?
+- The algorithm generating the passwords is based on SHA256
+- It is impossible to calculate the secret from the generated password (But it can be brute forced.
+See below).
 - The password is generated in your browser.
 - No information is transmitted to the internet.
 - Nothing is cached.
 - Nothing is stored in a database
 - Nothing is stored in the cloud
-- The algorithm generating the passwords is based on SHA256
 - If your secret passphrase is unique, then your passwords are unique to you and to the websites that you use them on.
 - All your passwords can be generated again, as long as your secret passphrase and the website name are the same as when you first generated your passwords.
 - You don't type your username into the Smart Password Generator.
 If a hacker somehow intercepts the passwords as they are generated, there is no direct correlation to your username.
 A password without a username is worthless.

+### Why is it not safe?
+- If your secret isn't a strong password, it is possible to brute force the secret.
+Please use a long string of numbers, letters and special characters so prevent this.

 ### What is the "Verify" image in the upper right corner?
 1. It is important that you type your secret passphrase exactly the same every time you use Smart Password Maker.